Prospective Students

 What do people do for fun?

 Plenty of rock climbing (indoor and outdoor), hiking/trail running, surfing/stand-up-paddle-boarding/kayaking, hanging out at the beach.
 Wine tasting is big here, and the downtown food/brewery/live-music scene is pretty fun.
-There are breweries locally in Goleta, like Captain Fatty's and Draughtsman but they tend to close at 8-9pm.
+There are breweries locally in Goleta, like Captain Fatty's and Draughtsman.
 It's common for students to go to the downtown Santa Barbara areas near State street for bars, breweries and dancing.
-O'Malleys closes at 1:30am, and Wildcat Lounge and Sandbar close at 2am.
-The Cruisery and Dargan's have billiards and other games and close at 2am on Friday and Saturday.
-The MSA often hosts coffee hours, BBQs, and the occasional bonfire.
 The GSA typically hosts bagel hours in their lounge on Wednesday mornings during the academic school year.
-The department sometimes hosts spring or fall retreats, which is often just a nice dinner.
-The department also hosts a 5k in the fall, with catered breakfast after, and during the summers there is an ice cream social at which your professors scoop you ice cream.
+The department hosts a spring retreat, which is hosted at the Faculty Club.
+The department also hosts a 5k in the fall, with catered breakfast, and during the summer there is an ice cream social at which faculty scoop you ice cream.
 Clubs can be found on UCSB Shoreline.
 Fall quarter begins with a few club rush events, where you can sign up for clubs and intramural sports.

 What's the weather like?